Skip to main content

 Rep. Jasmine Crockett is evaluating her chances to expand voter turnout in Texas after redistricting eliminated five Democratic seats, potentially boosting her Senate candidacy prospects.

-• On Wednesday, Rep. Jasmine Crockett said she is strongly considering entering the U.S. Senate race in Texas while discussing the possibility on SiriusXM's The Lurie Daniel Favors Show.
+• On Wednesday, Rep. Jasmine Crockett said she is strongly considering entering the U.S. Senate race in Texas while discussing the option on SiriusXM's The Lurie Daniel Favors Show.

-• The Republican-led Texas legislature redistricting eliminated five Democratic-held seats, prompting Crockett to reassess her political path.
+• After Texas Republicans approved a new map, the Republican-led Texas legislature eliminated five Democratic-held seats and made Crockett's House district more competitive, prompting her to reconsider her political path.

-• Crockett is testing efforts to expand turnout, reviewing cross tabs and demographic testing shortly, and noted recurring polls show she can win the Democratic primary for U.S. Senate in Texas.
+• Crockett is testing efforts to expand turnout, reviewing cross tabs and demographic testing shortly to reach usual nonvoters and noting she can win the Democratic primary for U.S. Senate in Texas.

-• Earlier this month, Crockett used a derogatory nickname for President Donald Trump and called him a bully, drawing criticism from Republican members of Congress.
+• Earlier this month, Crockett used a derogatory nickname for President Donald Trump and faced criticism from Republican members of Congress.

 Insights by Ground AI